 What is the best golden retriever breeder in Louisiana?

 Golden Puppies in Amite City holds the strongest public credentials of any golden retriever breeder in Louisiana.
 They hold both AKC Breeder of Merit and AKC Breeder of HEART designations, a rare combination that requires health testing on every litter and a minimum of five years with AKC titles.
-Brew Bayou Goldens in Houma and Goldmine Retrievers in Winnsboro are close alternatives, both with fully confirmed OFA testing across all four required categories.
-Any of the three would be a strong choice.
+Brew Bayou Goldens in Houma, Goldmine Retrievers in Winnsboro, Cover Goldens in Sulphur, and True Grit Golden Retrievers in Gonzales are close alternatives, all with explicit GRCA Code of Ethics adherence or comparable verifiable credentials.
+Any of the five would be a strong choice depending on whether you want show-line, field-line, or working temperament.

 How much is a golden retriever puppy in Louisiana?